review: Sony A7 iii mirrorless camera

 Autofocus capability of the Sony A7 iii

 Still looking at how the camera handles while shooting video – here is a test clip that I shot of Alix Marie, a model and actress.
-Every segment here except one, was shot with the razor-sharp Sony FE 85mm f/1.8 lens (B&H).
+Every segment here except one, was shot with the razor-sharp Sony FE 85mm f/1.8 lens (B&H / Amazon).
 Again, I shot this at 120 fps (and therefore 1/250 sec) to be able to slow the video down 2x or 4x with no loss in quality.

 I shot these video segments at f/2 …. and even at such a wide aperture on this focal length, the camera (mostly) tracked really well!
 Well enough to give us a surfeit of usable segment to put together as this promo reel.